mevanlc/gitoverit/README.md

 - `--sort {mtime,author,none}` &mdash; sort by newest modification time (default), committer ident, or disable sorting.
 - `--reverse` &mdash; flip the selected sort order.

+Progress output uses Rich when run in a TTY.
+Implement the `HookProtocol` in `src/gitoverit/progress.py` and return `HookReturn.STOP` to halt discovery/collection early if you need a custom reporter.

 When no arguments are supplied the help text is shown (instead of running against the current directory).
 Use `-h` or `--help` for the usage synopsis.